 3. Create a community of accountability

 Even if you have great intentions of making smart saving and investment choices, sometimes life gets in the way.
 You might make excuses and push your financial goals off until tomorrow.
 In these situations, having a community of like-minded people to hold you accountable can help.
-If your current friends have similar goals, meet regularly to share knowledge and talk about what you’re each doing to improve your money smarts, kind of like a book club.
+If your current friends have similar long term goals, meet regularly to share knowledge and talk about what you’re each doing to improve your money smarts, kind of like a book club.
 Alternatively, you could join an existing community in the form of a social media group.

 4. Understand credit scores

 Trying to wrap your mind around credit scores, credit reports, and credit cards can be complicated, but it doesn’t have to be.
 Instead, take it step by step.
 Start by learning what a credit score is and how having good credit is a valuable tool for reaching financial goals, like renting your own apartment or buying a car with a favorable interest rate.
 Next, learn what kind of factors on your credit report can influence your score.
-From there, you will begin to understand what you need to do in order to build your own credit score by managing your credit card and loan accounts responsibly.
+From there, you will begin to understand what you need to do in order to build a credit history by managing your credit card and loan accounts responsibly.